Blog

 *One of our leather dragon masks.
 For other pictures of this mask click here

-We both became interested in dragons well before we had even met each but it was the same dragon that inspired a life long love of fantasy.
-The dragon from “The Hobbit” known as “Smog.”
-When I was a child I drew every dragon that I came across, around the same time Tanner was doing the exact same thing.
-Tanner’s friend introduced him to “The Hobbit” and it changed his whole interests from then on.
-The poetry in the book and when he later read the Lord of the Rings Trilogy inspired Tanner to write thousands of poems, draw hundreds of pictures and write several unpublished short stories.
+When I was a child, I drew every dragon I came across.
+Around the same time, Tanner was doing the exact same thing.
+A friend introduced him to “The Hobbit,” and it changed his interests from that point on.
+The poetry in the book, and later The Lord of the Rings trilogy, inspired Tanner to write thousands of poems, draw hundreds of pictures, and create several unpublished short stories.

 handmade leather and metal dragon mask